 Arizona law allows taxpayers to redirect some of their state taxes to help the poorest in our state.
-Through this credit, you can lower your tax dollars AND help feed your community at the HCC.
-Truly a WIN- WIN for us all!

 Please consider taking advantage of this credit by making a donation to Harvest Compassion Center Phoenix/Mitchell Swaback Charities, Inc. and, in return, you will receive a dollar-for-dollar tax credit for $400 (filing single) or $800 (filing jointly).
-Mitchell Swaback Charities, Inc. is the 501C who is registered with the state of Arizona as a qualifying charity; MSC, Inc. fully funds and operates the Harvest Compassion Center Phoenix and Maryvale.
+Mitchell Swaback Charities, Inc. is the 501(c) 3 who is registered with the state of Arizona as a qualifying charity; MSC, Inc. fully funds and operates the Harvest Compassion Center Phoenix and Maryvale.

 You will use this code on your return.

 Anwsers from a Certified Public Accountant to some Charitable Tax Credit questions:

 How does the Charitable Tax Credit (CTC) work?

 Arizona law (ARS 43-1088) provides a credit for cash contributions made to qualifying charities that provide help to the working poor.
 Harvest Compassion Centers.
 (MSC Inc. is the 501(c) 3 registered charity who fully funds and operates the HCC Phoenix) is a qualifying organization.
 By sending a gift to HCC Phoenix/MSC, Inc. you will receive a dollar-for-dollar reduction on your Arizona tax liability.